The Project

 We are committed to keeping Public Rights of Way in place and open to the public.
 There may be temporary diversions during the construction period for safety reasons.

-• We will carry out baseline noise monitoring at those residential properties closest to the site area to understand the noise levels currently experienced.
+• We are carrying out baseline noise monitoring at those residential properties closest to the site area to understand the noise levels currently experienced.

 Solar developments do not tend to produce a significant amount of noise during operation.
 However, we will model noise which could arise from the electrical transformers across the site and the cooling equipment associated with the battery storage facility, which has potential to be a source of noise from the development.
 This is so we can assess any potential impact at the nearest properties and then determine appropriate mitigation to include as part of the design.